katiemillsau/FAIR-git-learning/README.md

 # Project Title

 This is ARDC training on learning Github, May 2021.
-For non-coding digital resource sharing.
+For non-coding digital resource sharing.<br>
 Source: [https://readme.so/editor](https://readme.so/editor)